AvaKaveh1/PSY6009-PWM-project/README.md

 The files above include:

-Data = Original data Time 1 and Time 2 data sets before any cleaning.
+Prototype Willingness model and Reuse_July 22, 2023_05.04.xlsx = Original Time 1 data set before any cleaning.

 PSY6009 analysis script = The R script to run and perform the analysis.